Skip to main content

 Try fastCRW Cloud

-Don't want to manage servers? fastCRW gives you the same API as a managed service — 500 free credits, no credit card required.
+Don't want to manage servers? fastCRW gives you the same API as a managed service — a one-time lifetime 500 credits (not a monthly meter), no credit card required.

 Further Reading

-What is the fastest web scraping API in 2026?
+Which web scraping API is fastest for AI agents in 2026?

 Which web scraping API has the best AI agent support?

-CRW has the best native AI agent support: built-in MCP server, clean markdown output, and fast response times for synchronous tool calls.
-Firecrawl is second with a separate MCP package.
-The proxy-based APIs (ScrapingBee, ScraperAPI, Bright Data) have no MCP support and return HTML instead of markdown.
+CRW has the strongest native AI agent support: a built-in MCP server, clean markdown output, and fast response times for synchronous tool calls.
+Firecrawl is second, with a separate MCP package (@mendableai/firecrawl-mcp).
+The proxy-based APIs — ScrapingBee, ScraperAPI, Bright Data — have no MCP support and return raw HTML, so they need extra integration work for AI use cases.

 Can I use CRW as a Firecrawl replacement?

-For HTML scraping, crawling, and structured extraction: yes.
-CRW implements the Firecrawl REST API — change your base URL and your existing code works.
-For screenshots, PDF parsing, and complex SPAs, CRW doesn't yet match Firecrawl's feature coverage.
-See the detailed comparison.
+For HTML scraping, crawling, structured extraction, and screenshots: yes.
+CRW implements the Firecrawl REST API, so you change the base URL and existing code keeps working.
+Screenshots are supported on the v2 scrape API — a screenshot request returns data.screenshot as a base64 PNG data URL.
+For PDF parsing and complex SPAs, CRW does not yet match Firecrawl's feature coverage.